Ego the Living Planet: King Thor

+An alternate universe variant of Ego from Earth-14412 appears in Thor (vol. 5).
+This version wielded the Necrosword before being killed by Loki.

+Marvel 2099

+An alternate universe variant of Ego from Earth-2099 appears in Marvel 2099.

 Marvel Adventures

 Ego appears in Marvel Adventures: The Avengers #12 (June 2007), a series created for younger readers.
 In this story, Ego causes natural disasters on Earth when he arrives to woo Giant Girl.

 Marvel Zombies 2

 In Marvel Zombies 2, Ego is one of the last few survivors of a reality-spanning zombie rampage.
 However, he is found and eaten.